-Duration Learning Activities Training Content 60 minutes Trainer's presentationForum discussion Source of InformationInformation within the organisationInformation from the market 40 minutes Trainer's presentationForum discussionGroup sharing Professional networkInternal networkExternal networkVirtual network 20 minutes Trainer's presentationForum discussion Human resource mindset & attitude 60 minutes • UoC Assessment Adopting relevant sections of multiple-choice questions, short questions, and long question on this UoC from the Overall Assessment.
+Duration Learning Activities Training Content Forum discussion attitude 60 minutes • UoC Assessment Adopting relevant sections of multiple-choice questions, short questions, and long question on this UoC from the Overall Assessment.

 Table 9 serves as a reference training plan, listing key topics of training content along with corresponding training activities.
 The time allocated to each topic is an estimation that can be adjusted by the trainer depending on the class size and the profile of learners.